-The Canada Plastics Pact (CPP)
+Canada Plastics Pact (CPP)

-The U.S Plastics Pact
+The United States Plastics Pact

 Chile Plastics Pact

 The licencing and use of Love Food Hate Waste on an international level, means those who sign up to it gain access to the use of our already established International, trusted and highly successful citizen facing food waste brand.